0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/main-contracts.md

 ### `PolygonZkEVMEtrog.sol`

-[PolygonZkEVMEtrog.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/consensus/zkEVM/PolygonZkEVMEtrog.sol) is the rollup contract that inherits from the base contract.
+[PolygonZkEVMEtrog.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/consensus/zkEVM/PolygonZkEVMEtrog.sol) is the rollup contract inherited from the base contract.

 This contract calls the `onSequenceBatches(...)` function on the `PolygonRollupManager.sol` contract to trigger the verification mechanism after successful sequencing through the `sequenceBatches(...)` call.

 ### `PolygonValidiumEtrog.sol`

-[PolygonValidiumEtrog.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol) is the validium contract that inherits from the base contract.
+[PolygonValidiumEtrog.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol) is the validium contract inherited from the base contract.

 This contract calls the `onSequenceBatches(...)` function on the `PolygonRollupManager.sol` contract to trigger the verification mechanism after successful sequencing through the `sequenceBatchesValidium(...)` call.